wp-media/search-and-replace/README.md

 Please **always** backup your database before performing search/replace operations.

 **Multisite usage:**
 If you are running a WordPress multisite and want to export the tables of all sites, run the plugin on the main site.
-Using the plugin on a subsite will only backup the tables of this subsite.
+Using the plugin on a subsite will only backup the tables of that subsite.

 ![screenshot-4](https://raw.githubusercontent.com/inpsyde/search-and-replace/master/assets/wporg/screenshot-4.png)